noahbaculi/busca/README.md

-  -i, --include-glob <INCLUDE_GLOB>    Globs that qualify a file for comparison -x, --exclude-glob <EXCLUDE_GLOB>    Globs that disqualify a file from comparison -c, --count <COUNT>                  Number of results to display [default: 10]
-      --verbose                        Print all files being considered for comparison -h, --help                           Print help
+  -i, --include-glob <INCLUDE_GLOB>    Globs that qualify a file for comparison -x, --exclude-glob <EXCLUDE_GLOB>    Globs that disqualify a file from comparison -c, --count <COUNT>                  Number of results to display [default: 10] -h, --help                           Print help
   -V, --version                        Print version
 ```